Lab5015/Lab5015Analysis/README.md

-### Submit the analysis in parallel on pcfatis
+### Submit the analysis in parallel on `pcfatis`
-A script under the scripts folder allows the submission of multiple jobs (e.g. a set of runs corresponding to an overvoltage/threshold scan) in parallel on pcfatis. one job per run.
+A script under the `scripts` folder allows the submission of multiple jobs (e.g. a set of runs corresponding to an overvoltage/threshold scan) in parallel on `pcfatis`. one job per run.
 The script is used as follows:
 ```
 python scripts/submit_moduleCharacterization.py --label myTask_stepX -b /path/of/Lab5015Analysis -e bin/moduleCharacterization_stepX.exe -r run1-run2,run3 -c config/moduleCharacterization.cfg --submit
 ```